jun-csbio/I-LBR/README.md

   $ java xxxxx
 ~~~

-*Edit NCBIDIR and nr90 variable in the script “sann.sh”
+*Edit the SANN and nr90 variable in the file “Config.properties”

 ## Update History: